+Thanksgiving Day weather at McMurdo Station, Antarctica, turned out to be pretty interesting, as weather always can change quickly here.
+Our holiday weekend greeted us with 50 mph winds, but it didn’t affect the great feast we had in the dining hall.
 For two days Summit Camp, Greenland experienced strong winds and blowing snow, making work, and even walking around camp, difficult.
 Hear more from scientists working on the Ice Cube telescope at the South Pole.
 Aeolian Landscape is an exhibit in which a miniature wind-swept desert landscape is recreated by an electric fan and finely ground sand that mimics the process of wind picking up and depositing small particles.
 Visitors can change the direction of the fan, influencing the shape of the dunes.
 What is dark energy?
 Cosmologist Rocky Kolb explains how the South Pole Telescope will help us understand the properties and nature of this mysterious force.
 Want to get off the grid but think it’s just too expensive?
 UCB's Dr. Jeff Grossman explains how nanotechnology may be used to make solar panels cheaper.
 We’ll also hear from philosopher Patrick Lin of the Nanoethics Group about ethical dilemmas that crop up when we try to improve our lives through nanotechnology.
 The South Pole Telescope captured its first light on Feb.
 16, 2007!
 Join Exploratorium host Mary Miller as she talks with scientists at the South Pole and finds out more about life at the Pole.
 Mary Miller chats with scientists at the South Pole about the nearly-completed telescope.
 The satellite connection to the pole deteriorated quickly, and we hope to repeat this program in the near future.
 Stay tuned for updates!
 What's Christmas like at the South Pole?
 Also learn about the Race Around the World and the installation of the telescope's new receiver.
 Join Senior Scientist Paul Doherty as he measures the power used by two lightbulbs--one incandescent and one fluorescent--that make the same amount of light.
-Tom Crawford and Jeff McMahon show us a day in the life of a South Pole scientist, then talk about what the telescope will be searching for: dark matter, galaxy clusters, and evidence of the universe expanding.